 - 1/2 cup white sugar

-- red, green and blue gel food coloring
+- red, blue, and green gel food coloring

 Prepare the food coloring